lidiaordonez/auth-laravel-v1/README.md

 # auth-laravel-v1

-Laravel AuthN+AuthZ methodology (for Faith FM projects):
+Laravel AuthN+AuthZ (for Faith FM projects):
- * Authentication using Auth0
+ * AuthN (Authentication) implemented using Auth0
- * Authorization using local user-permissions table (with Laravel/Vue-JS helpers)
+ * AuthZ (Authorization)  implemented using local user-permissions table (with Laravel/Vue-JS helpers)

-This repo is a composer package created to improve authentication file consistency across existing Faith FM Laravel+Vue projects.
+This repo is a composer package created to improve consistency across our existing Faith FM Laravel+Vue projects.
 (Previously we had been trying to maintain multiple copies of these files across multiple projects).

-At present, Laravel artisan's "publish" functionality is simply being used to clone a set of consistent files across our projects.
+At present, Laravel Artisan's vendor-publishing functionality is simply being used to clone a set of consistent files across our projects.

-Note: In the future, it is anticipated that variations (for some of these files) may be required between projects, and at this time this simplistic "force-publish" deploy method will need to be replaced by more sophisticated approach using Laravel Traits / parent Classes, etc.

 # Installation